Seven Qualities to Consider When Looking for a Dog Trainer

 Finding a good dog trainer can be a challenging process.
 Social media has a plethora of requests from people looking for effective dog trainers.
 Over the years, I have trained with several people who identified as dog trainers.
 Not all of them were good.
 Those who excelled as trainers reflected the qualities listed below, which I strive for as well.
 This article is written to guide you as a dog owner and share some important considerations when searching for someone to help train your canine friend.

 2. Education.
 The completion of a higher education program reflects that a person has successfully passed the required coursework of a formal curriculum.
-However, dog trainers should also have a broader educational background in psychology, learning theory, classical conditioning, canine motivation, and teaching.
+However, dog trainers should also have a broader educational background in psychology, learning theory, classical conditioning, operant conditioning, canine motivation, and teaching.

 4. Methodology.
 Understanding the trainer’s approach, techniques, and how the trainer will work with you and your dog is important for you to feel comfortable and confident in the training process.
 Be wary of “trainers” who do not use proven, research-based approaches and instead have their own personal approach and do whatever works for them.
 This could also pose certain safety risks for both you and your dog.